Table of Contents[Hide][Show]

 Medically-prescribed powder substances, including baby formula and cremated human remains are exempt from these regulations provided that they are sealed, not tampered with and have supporting evidence.
 Duty-Free items contained in Security Tamper Evident Bags are also exempt as long as they have been purchased after clearing US Customs and Border Protection in Abu Dhabi International Airport.

-The rules for carry-on liquids are set by the TSA, EASA and FAA.
-Etihad doesn’t have their own specific Liquids Policy, they just enforce the rules and policies of the Authorities.
+The rules for carry-on liquids are set by the TSA, EASA, and FAA.
+Etihad doesn’t have its own specific Liquids Policy, they just enforce the rules and policies of the Authorities.

 - Containers with liquids and gel-like substances may hold up to 100 ml (maximum capacity must be printed on the container).